 - Go to the “Sandbox” or “Utility Servers” page and navigate to the “Backups” table listed under the desired system.

 - Click “Create backup” and assign it a name.
-Click “Create” when you’re ready.
+Click “Create” and accept the prompt to power off your Sandbox when you’re ready.

 The time to create a backup varies based on image size and operating state.
 Backing up a standard 45 GB image in a powered off state typically takes 5-10 minutes.
 If the instance is running or if the underlying cloud services are under heavy load, you will likely see longer wait times.

-Once your backup is completed, it will appear in the “Backups” list.
+- Once your backup is completed, it will appear in the “Backups” list.
 At a glance, you can see the name of the backup, when it was created, and the type of backup (manual, scheduled, or publish).
-The example below shows two completed backups:

 If you would like to adjust the number of retained manual backups for your system, please continue to the “Scheduled Backups” section below.